b3h3moth/UnixCentric/README.md

 ## The Art of Writing (C)ode in the UNIX Environment

-The purpose of this project is to create a repository with a lot and well documented source code, it is totally focused on the beautiful art of writing UNIX programs in C, c11 mainly.
+The purpose of this project is to create a repository with a lot of source code well documented, it is totally focused on the beautiful art of writing UNIX programs in C, c11 mainly.

 ### How to compile programs